top of page

 The ability to converse fluently in several languages not only facilitates smoother interactions but also conveys respect and attentiveness to the guests’ cultural identities.

-Actionable insight: Training programmes for guides should emphasize advanced communication techniques and encourage the acquisition of additional languages pertinent to the target market.
+Training programs for guides should emphasize advanced communication techniques and encourage the acquisition of additional languages pertinent to the target market.

 This investment yields dividends in guest satisfaction and repeat business.